jcblw/Notify/README.md

 You can also edit the CSS of the Notify element

-    $.notify('You edit my text color, badass').css('color', '#bada55');
+    $.notify('You edited my text color, badass').css('color', '#bada55');

 _Note: this will over write all text color on all styles.
-The style will only be removed if you do it manually.
+The style will only be removed if you do it manually._

     $.notify('Removed those pesky styles').attr('style', '');